 Medicare Advantage Plans do have some drawbacks compared to supplements such as the fact that you need to stay in network in most cases (There are PPO plans with out of network benefits) There are also copays associates with services.
 The higher premium plans have very low or no copays for many services but the lower premium plans ($0 premium) tend to have more out of pocket costs on things such as hospitalization)

-Here is a quick breakdown of the plans offered in Connecticut for 2009….
+Here is a breakdown of the plans available in Connecticut for 2009….

 AARP Medicare Complete:

 Positives– $0 monthly copay, Rx coverage build in with Medical, very low copays to primary doctors and specialists and out of network coverage.

 Negatives– The network can have a lack of physicians in network in certain parts of the state, New Milford and some other key hospitals are not participating and the hospital copay is stiff at $225 a day for a total of 17 days.